 About me

-At Princeton, I am affiliated with the Niehaus Center for Globalization and Governance.
+I received my Ph.D. in Politics from Princeton University in 2026.
+At Princeton, I was affiliated with the Niehaus Center for Globalization and Governance.
 I was awarded the Prize Fellowship for the Social Sciences by Princeton University for 2025 – 2026.
-I am also a a graduate student fellow with the Princeton Sovereign Finance Lab (PSFL), an Environmental Policy Associate with the Center for Policy Research on Energy and the Environment (CPREE), and was previously a Princeton Energy and Climate Scholar through the High Meadows Environmental Institute (HMEI).
+I was also a a graduate student fellow with the Princeton Sovereign Finance Lab (PSFL), an Environmental Policy Associate with the Center for Policy Research on Energy and the Environment (CPREE), and an Energy and Climate Scholar through the High Meadows Environmental Institute (HMEI).

 Prior to pursuing graduate studies, I worked as a strategy consultant at Camber Collective, a boutique social impact firm where I supported clients such as the Bill & Melinda Gates Foundation, William and Flora Hewlett Foundation, the World Bank, and the Center for Global Development.